Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Experiments

 \subsection{Benchmarks}

-\textbf{2D-craft.} We consider a 2D Minecraft-inspired crafting game based on the ones in \citet{psketch, pagent} (Figure \ref{fig:map}).
-A map in this domain is an $8\times8$ grid, where each grid cell either is empty or contains a resource (e.g., wood or gold), an obstacle (e.g., water or stone), or a workshop.
-In each episode, we randomly sample a map from a predefined distribution, a random initial position for the agent, and a random task (one of 14 possibilities, each of which involves getting a certain resource or building a certain tool).
-The more complicated tasks may require the agent to build intermediate tools (e.g., a bridge or an axe) to reach initially inaccessible regions to achieve its goal.
-In contrast to prior work, our agent does not initially observe the entire map; instead, they can only observe grid cells in a $5\times 5$ square around them.
-Since the environment is static, any previously visited cells remain visible.
-The agent has a discrete action space, including move actions in four directions, and a special ``use'' action that can pick a resource, use a workshop, or use a tool.
-The maximum length of each episode $T=100$.
+\textbf{2D-craft.} We consider a 2D Minecraft-inspired game~\citep{psketch} (Figure \ref{fig:map}).
+A map is a $10\times10$ grid, where each grid cell is either empty or contains a resource (e.g., wood), obstacle (e.g., water), or workshop.
+Each task consists of a randomly sampled map, initial position, and goal (one of 10 possibilities, either getting a resource or building a tool), which typically require the agent to achieve several intermediate subgoals.
+In contrast to prior work, our agent does not initially observe the entire map; instead, they can only observe cells within two units.
+Since the environment is static, any previously observed cells remain visible.
+The actions are discrete: moving in one of the four directions, picking up a resource, using a workshop, or using a tool.
+The maximum episode length is $T=100$.

-\textbf{Ant-craft.} Next, we consider a variant of 2D-craft where the agent is replaced with a MuJoCo \cite{mujoco} ant \cite{ant} (illustrated in Figure \ref{fig:ant-craft}).
-For simplicity, we do not model the physics of the interaction between the ant and its environment---e.g., the ant automatically picks up resources in the grid cell it currently occupies.
-The policy needs to learn the continuous control to walk the ant as well as the strategy to perform the tasks.
-This environment is designed to demonstrate that our approach can be applied to continuous control tasks.